Thanawin-vts/AxiosProject/README.md

-#This is Axios learning project
+#This is Self learning project
 ##Self-learning